Azure/data-management-zone/CONTRIBUTING.md

 ### Testing

 Testing is a key component in the development workflow.
-We run automated tests on all pull requests to enforce strict linting rules and also make sure that changes introduced to the IaC are not introducing code degredation.
+We run automated tests on all pull requests to enforce strict linting rules and also make sure that changes introduced to the IaC are not introducing code degradation.

 ### Code Review